Spydiecy/AuditFi_Rootstock/README.md

 # AuditFi 🛡️

+> **Submission for (A)I BUIDL Lab on Rootstock Hackathon 2025**
+>
+> Track: DeFi and Payments
+> AI Bounty: Best Use of AI Prompts

 **Next-generation smart contract security powered by Finetuned AI, delivering instant, on-chain audit reports for Rootstock Network.**

 ![image](https://github.com/user-attachments/assets/0ea2adad-3a31-4c22-a93c-f2cfe42f71d8)

+## 🚀 Hackathon Overview

+AuditFi is our submission to the (A)I BUIDL Lab on Rootstock hackathon, leveraging AI-driven development workflows to create a comprehensive smart contract security solution specifically designed for the Rootstock ecosystem.

+### ✅ Project Components:

+1. **Core Application**: Fully functional dApp with comprehensive Web3 integration
+2. **AI Integration**: Extensive use of AI tools throughout development (see [AI Prompts Documentation](./ai-prompts.md))
+3. **Real-world Use Case**: Addressing critical security needs for Rootstock developers

+### 💡 How We Used AI:

+Our development process relied heavily on AI assistance to accelerate and enhance:

+- Smart contract template generation
+- Security vulnerability pattern recognition
+- UI/UX development
+- Code quality and optimization
+- Documentation generation
+- Testing scenarios

+Detailed AI journey documentation is available in our [AI Prompts](./ai-prompts.md) file.

 ## 🌟 Features